+What is the International Baccalaureate in Belgium, who can benefit from it, and which Belgian schools offer it?
 More than one million students are currently enrolled in International Baccalaureate (IB) programs globally, and the curriculum is popular among expat students in Belgium.
-What is the IB program, who can benefit from it, and which Belgian schools offer it?

 Being a ‘career’ expat family certainly has its perks: there’s adventure, incredible life experiences, cultural immersion and new language skills.

 For young expats, it can also be a unique educational journey which need not be daunting or disruptive when they relocate to Belgium with their family.

 Pascale Hertay, director of BEPS International School in Brussels, and Andrew Mitchell, the secondary school’s curriculum coordinator, explain how the IB curriculum ensures an educational continuum for expat students moving to Belgium.